The History Behind River Road Farm

 The Legacy of Wilburton Hall

-Gilbert’s mansion at Strawberry Hill was completed in 1902, but within the next two years he would begin to fall ill.
+The U-shaped barn structure, now our primary event facility at River Road Farm, was originally constructed in 1899.
+Gilbert’s mansion at Strawberry Hill was completed in 1902, but within the next two years, he would begin to fall ill.
 In 1909, only seven years after the completion of Gilbert’s mansion, he passed away and his family sold pieces of the property at drastically reduced prices to cover Gilbert’s debts.
 James Wilbur, a self-made millionaire with a deep love for Vermont, took over the property.
 Renaming it Wilburton Hall, he devoted the remainder of his life to the history and legacy of Vermont, commissioning the Ira Allen chapel and statue at the University of Vermont, penning Ira Allen’s biography, and paying for the first paved road in the state of Vermont.
 Wilbur’s legacy lives on in his many contributions to the community, including his establishment of the Wilbur Society scholarship.

 A Haven for Education and Creativity